Rsge/Auto-Mouse-Control/README.md

 `CurrentPosition.py` prints the current X and Y of the mouse every second.

 `AutoControl.py` moves and (double)clicks the specified positions.
-Input the positions into `poss` and the indexes of positions to double click in `dcs`.
+Input the positions into `POSITIONS` and the indexes of positions to double click in `DOUBLE_CLICK_INDICES`.
-`sleep_time` is the time in seconds between clicks.
+`SLEEP_TIME` is the time in seconds between clicks.